Anastasia Dmitruk

 According to literary critics, the poem might have been influenced by Russian translation of the "Britons never will be slaves!" or by Marina Tsvetayeva.

 The YouTube video of Dmitruk reading her poem went viral, quickly accumulating more than a million hits.
-A song based on the poem was created by musicians from Klaipeda.
+A song based on the poem was created by musicians from Klaipėda.
 It also quickly accumulated more than a million hits.
-The poem was hotly debated in the press and received many thousand responses from Russian and Ukrainian audience It became a target of many parodies, especially by Russian readers who considered the poem "Russophobic" According to Yuri Loza, the "elder Russian brothers" in the poem appear as the reincarnation of Big Brother from Nineteen Eighty-Four It is one of the two most popular poems which were written in Ukraine immediately following the Euromaidan.
+The poem was hotly debated in the press and received many thousand responses from Russian and Ukrainian audience It became a target of many parodies, especially by Russian readers who considered the poem "Russophobic".
+According to Yuri Loza, the "elder Russian brothers" in the poem appear as the reincarnation of Big Brother from Nineteen Eighty-Four.
+It is one of the two most popular poems which were written in Ukraine immediately following the Euromaidan.